nosolopau/node_acl/Readme.md

 <a name="setRoleAttribute" />
 ### setRoleAttribute( [role, attribute, value, callback] )

-Retrieves an attribute for a role from the system.
+Sets an attribute for a role from the system.

 __Arguments__